deepakraj-dj/linux-health-monitor/README.md

 bashmark ALL=(ALL) NOPASSWD: /bin/grep
 ```
+⚠️ This command gives sudo access to grep command meaning grep does not ask password when it is used after this configuration.
+Just for an Awareness.

 Save with Ctrl + X, then Y, then Enter.

 Step 7: Schedule with Cron Job